Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 3. You mistakenly included a pass-through or temporary surcharge.

-🛑 Note: The Rent Board voted to eliminate the registration fee pass-through effective January 2026.
-This charge will no longer be permitted after December 2025.
+🛑 Note: The Rent Board has eliminated the registration fee pass-through effective January 2026.
+This pass through will no longer be permitted after December 2025.

 4. You may have misunderstood how AGAs relate to the rent ceiling.

 AGAs are issued annually by the Rent Board, but you are not required to take them every year.
-You may choose to delay an increase and take one or more AGAs later.
+You may choose to delay an increase and apply them in the future.
 This is called “banking.”
-There is no requirement to apply AGAs in a particular order, but you may not exceed the current lawful rent ceiling.
-If your current rent is below the maximum, you can increase the rent, when lawful, up to that ceiling or any amount below it, at your discretion by serving the proper notice.
+There is no requirement to apply AGAs in a particular order, but you may not exceed the current lawful rent ceiling at any given time.
+If your current rent is below the ALRC, you may increase the rent to the rent ceiling, at your discretion, and by serving proper notice to the tenant.

-How to Calculate the Lawful Rent Ceiling Yourself
+How to Calculate the Lawful Rent Ceiling On Your Own

 If you believe the Rent Board’s ALRC figure is incorrect, you can use their published AGA chart to calculate the ceiling yourself.
 Here’s how: